datafibers-community/df_complete_guide/installation.md

 * Apache Flink >= 1.1.0
 * MongoDB

-is Oracle Java v1.8.
-Java installation varies by platform, so please check the JRE installation requirements for your platform.
-Before installing the DataFibers, double check your Java version:
+The Java runtime version is at least version 1.8.
+Java installation varies by platform, so please check the JRE installation version for your platform before installing the DataFibers using following command:

     $ java -version